xuda1979/US_college_admission_counseling/README.md

 This project provides a full-stack foundation for a US university counseling assistant that helps applicants evaluate and improve their applications using GPT-5 through the OpenAI API.

+The repository now ships with a production-ready Docker image that bundles the API and the compiled React single-page application so that the platform can be deployed to a standard web server with a single command.

 ## Project Structure

 ```